huntse/uncarved/content/articles/gtd_in_n3.md

 +++

-Inspired by [this][5] article on lifehacker I decided to make my own "getting things done" toolset.
+Inspired by [this article][5] on lifehacker I decided to make my own "getting things done" toolset.
 It would ideally need to be just as flexible from the commandline as the lifehack "todo.txt" file but have machine readablility too.
 I have decided to use [notation3][6] as the